LibreSolar/bms-c1/README.md

 ## Features

+The main difference compared to full-featured version of the BMS is the reduced number of MOSFETs, removed CAN and RS-485 communication interfaces, cheaper cell connectors (JST PH) and solder-pads instead of SMT screw terminals.

 - 3 to 16 Li-ion cells in series
-- Continuous current: 70-100A (depending on used MOSFETs and heat sink)
+- Continuous current: ~~70-100A~~ 50-70A (depending on used MOSFETs and heat sink)
 - Cell types: LiFePO4, Li-ion NMC and others (customizable)
 - Measurements
   - Cell voltages